MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 ### Is it possible to have multiple apps with the same ID in AppSource?

-Each unique codebase have one unique ID.
+Each unique codebase has one unique ID.
 If you have four apps in AppSource, you need to have four unique IDs for these apps.
 Otherwise you'll get conflicts.

 ### What if we already have an app on AppSource but we need to create the same app for another country; can we then have the same app ID for two different apps targeting two different countries?

-If they are different apps (different code) they should have different identity.
+If they're different apps (different code), they should have different identity.
 Identity is used in, for example, app management, dependencies, support cases, and telemetry.
 If reused across different apps, identity uniqueness is lost.
 Another approach could be a common shared (internal/library) app across countries (with one app identity) and localized functionality as extensions on top (with their own identity).

 ## Channels to ask questions or report issues